Legislative measures target drag shows, renter protections and THC

 As rent prices have shot up dramatically over the last few years, cities and counties across Florida have been passing protections for people who rent their homes.
 The local protections range from landlords having to notify tenants when a new owner buys a building, to having the right to repair issues on the property and requiring landlords to give months of notice before dramatic rental increases.

 However, a bill moving through Tallahassee could soon put all of those new tenant protections at risk — as the state considers an outright ban on local protections.
-Panama City Republican Senator Senator Jay Trumbull is the sponsor of the measure.
+Panama City Republican state Sen. Jay Trumbull is the sponsor of the measure.

 Guests: